drprojects/superpoint_transformer/docs/datasets.md

 ## Pre-transforms, transforms, on-device transforms

-Pre-transforms are the functions making up the preprocessing.
+**Pre-transforms** are the functions making up the preprocessing.
 These are called only once and their output is saved in `data/<dataset_name>/processed/`.
 These typically encompass neighbor search and partition construction.

-The transforms are called by the `Dataloaders` at batch-creation time.
+The **transforms** are called by the `Dataloader` at batch-creation time.
 These typically encompass sampling and data augmentations and are performed on CPU, before moving the batch to the GPU.

-On-device transforms, are transforms to be performed on GPU.
-These are typically compute intensive operations that could not be done once and for all at preprocessing time, and are too slow to be performed on CPU.
+**On-device transforms**, are transforms to be performed on GPU.
+These are typically compute-intensive operations that could not be done once and for all at preprocessing time, and are too slow to be performed on CPU by the `Dataloader`.

 ## Preprocessing hash
 Different from `torch_geometric`, you can have **multiple